 A lot has changed in the intervening years.
 Old Alton Bridge no longer handles vehicular traffic.
 A new modern concrete bridge does that duty.
 The roads leading in are all paved now.
 Bedroom communities have sprung up all around, eroding the remoteness.

-The surrounding forests are now a nature park criss-crossed with soft surface horse and hiking trails.
+The surrounding forest is now a nature park, criss-crossed with soft surface horse and hiking trails.
 The bridge itself was incorporated into this trail system shortly after the new concrete bridge was constructed in 2001.
 Things are not quite the same.

 These days I find myself less interested in the paranormal aspect of Old Alton Bridge and more curious about its origins.
 It turns out that the story of Old Alton Bridge is not complete without including its place in Denton County history.

 The history of Denton County began 1846 when it was created by the Texas legislature.
 The county seat was designated as Pinckneyville in a place said to be roughly a mile southeast of the current county seat.
 The exact location of the township remains unknown.